nikouu/mGBA-http/docs/Design.md

 Similarly to *Cross Platform* above if a developer wants to clone/fork the code and develop in a non-Windows or non-Visual Studio environment, they should have the freedom to do so.

 It should be easy to develop against mGBA-http.
 Unless there is a compelling reason, just GET and POST calls should be used.
 Swagger is included in this project both as the `swagger.json` file and the interactive SwaggerUI to help and ease protyping.

+## Languages

+While mGBA-http is talked about as a singular piece, it's made up of both the C# server and the Lua script that loads into mGBA.

+Both the C# and Lua components of mGBA-http should adhere to this document and continue to be C# and Lua.

+The PowerShell build script should also adhere to this document.

 ## Limitations